psrc/itm-tutorial-git/04-changes.md

 +But the Mummy will appreciate the lack of humidity
 ~~~

-So far, so good:
-we've added one line to the end of the file
+So far, so good: we've added one line to the end of the file
-(shown with a `+` in the first column).
+(shown with a `+` in the first column, and probably in green in your terminal).

 Now let's put that change in the staging area
 and see what `git diff` reports: